Graham E. Fuller

 After a career in the United States State Department and CIA lasting 27 years, he joined Rand Corporation as senior political scientist specializing in the Middle East.
 As of 2006, he was affiliated with the Simon Fraser University in Vancouver, British Columbia, as an adjunct professor of history.
 He is the author of a number of books, including The Future of Political Islam.

 Career

-Fuller attended Harvard University, where he earned first a BA and then a MA degree in Russian and Middle Eastern Studies.
+Fuller attended Harvard University, where he earned first a BA and then an MA degree in Russian and Middle Eastern studies.

 State Department

 Fuller joined the State Department of the United States, entering the Foreign Service for assignments in Europe, Asia, and the Middle East.

 CIA

 He served 20 years as an operations officer in the CIA.
 Assignments include postings in: Germany, Turkey, Lebanon, Saudi Arabia, North Yemen, Afghanistan, and Hong Kong.
 Fuller was Kabul CIA Station Chief until 1978, when he was brought to CIA headquarters in Washington, where he was appointed National Intelligence Officer for Near East and South Asia in 1982.
 In 1986, the CIA appointed him vice-chairman of the National Intelligence Council.